stefanicjuraj/stefanicjuraj/README.md

 March 2021 — February 2022

-- Frontend and backend development of a full-stack web application for the People Operations department to track project and employee availability, monitor progress, manage upcoming events, and support batch email communication using JavaScript, TypeScript, React, Node.js, SQL, HTML, and CSS.
+- Development of a full-stack web application for the People Operations department to track project and employee availability, monitor progress, manage upcoming events, and support batch email communication using JavaScript, TypeScript, React, Node.js, SQL, HTML, and CSS.
-- Backend development of an advanced data analytics platform within the Azure infrastructure for processing, analyzing, and visualizing live Twitter data using Python, Go, Databricks, and PowerBI.
+- Development of an advanced data analytics platform within the Azure infrastructure for processing, analyzing, and visualizing live Twitter data using Python, Go, Databricks, and PowerBI.

 ## Projects